SinaSys/flutter_go_rest_app/README.md

   <br/>

-## ❗️ Api limitation

-• The user endpoint contains ten user objects by default.
-If any of them are deleted, they will be replaced with a new JSON object.
-This means that the length of the user list will always be ten, and it is not possible to create more than ten user objects.
-This also applies if you want to add query parameters to the users.

-• To use the request methods PUT, POST, PATCH, and DELETE, you need to provide an access token.
-This token must be passed with the "Authorization" header as a Bearer token.
-I have already included my own token in the app.
-However, if you receive an Unauthorized Error (401), please go to this [link](https://gorest.co.in/consumer/login) to obtain a new token and replace the old token in the api_config file located in the core directory.

-• Please note that the data is not permanent and will be changed or deleted every 20 minutes to 1 hour.
+## ⚠️ API Limitations (GoREST)

+When using the GoREST API, there are some important limitations to be aware of:

+---

+### Fixed Number of Users
+- The `users` endpoint always contains **10 user objects** by default.
+- If any of them are deleted, they are automatically replaced with new placeholder data.
+- As a result:
+  - The user list will always remain 10 items long.
+  - It is not possible to create more than 10 users.
+  - Query parameters on the `users` endpoint are limited in functionality.

+---

+### Authorization Required for Write Operations
+- To use **PUT, POST, PATCH, or DELETE** requests, an **access token** must be provided in the `Authorization` header as a **Bearer token**.
+- A token has already been included in the app configuration.
+- If a `401 Unauthorized` error occurs, a new token must be requested [here](https://gorest.co.in/) and updated in the `api_config` file located in the `core` directory.

+---

+### Temporary Data
+- The API data is **not permanent**.
+- It is refreshed or cleared every **20 minutes to 1 hour**, meaning any changes will not persist for long.

+---

+## ✅ No Limitations with the Custom Backend

+When using the custom **Spring Boot backend**, all of the above limitations are removed:

+- Unlimited creation and management of users, posts, todos, and comments.
+- No external access token is required.
+- Data is stored in a **real PostgreSQL database** and persists permanently.

 <br/><br/><br/>

 ## 🧪 Coverage (Clean Architecture Version (GetX))